 2. A QA person must download and install Selenium IDE, record their tests, find a third party service that’ll provide the necessary virtual machines (or setup the machines themselves), then upload and run their exported tests.

 We’re certainly not against hand-coding tests.
 It’ll give you the highest level of precision.
 If you have the knowledge and development resources to do it, we’d never suggest that you abandon that practice!
 However, for those that aren’t on that level, we knew there had to be a better way.
 How about this process instead?

-A developer, QA person, or anyone installs a Chrome extension, records a tests, and it’s instantly sent to a cloud service that runs it in a browser within a matter of seconds.
+A developer, QA person, or anyone installs a browser extension, records a tests, and it’s instantly sent to a cloud service that runs it in a browser within a matter of seconds.
 The service not only provides an API for developers to tie into their build process, but also an interface for viewing results, comparing screenshots and editing tests.